marcmylemans/marcmylemans.github.io/_posts/2024-01-16-HomeLabAutomation.md

 # Introduction:

 Managing a Hyper-V environment efficiently can be a challenging task, especially when dealing with multiple virtual machines (VMs), complex network configurations, and the need for consistent setups.
-To address these challenges, I am excited to introduce the Hyper-V Automation Project – a comprehensive solution designed to automate and simplify the management of Hyper-V VMs.
+To address these challenges, I am excited to introduce the Hyper-V Automation Project â€“ a comprehensive solution designed to automate and simplify the management of Hyper-V VMs.

 # Understanding the Prerequisites: